Bob Pollard

-Robert Lee Pollard (born December 30, 1948) is an American former professional football defensive end who played for 11 seasons in the National Football League (NFL) for the New Orleans Saints—where he played four seasons as a defensive tackle—and the St. Louis Cardinals.
+Robert Lee Pollard (born December 30, 1948) is an American former professional football player who was a defensive end for 11 seasons in the National Football League (NFL) with the New Orleans Saints—where he played four seasons as a defensive tackle—and the St. Louis Cardinals.
 He played college football for the Texas Southern Tigers and the Weber State Wildcats and was selected by the Saints in the eleventh round of the 1971 NFL draft.

 Early life

 Pollard attended the black Hebert High School in Beaumont, Texas.

 College career

 He began his college football career in 1966 with the Texas Southern Tigers, as he wanted to stay close to his family.
 After a year and a half, he decided to transfer to the Weber State Wildcats even though he had been a starter at Texas Southern because he felt that the school was trying to take his scholarship away in order to offer it to talented out of state players.